terralang/terra/api.md

 Forces the type to be complete.
 For structs, this will calculate the layout of the struct (possibly calling `__getentries` and `__staticinitialize` if defined), and recursively complete any types that this type references.

+    type:printpretty()

+Print the type, including its members if it is a struct.

+---

+    terralib.sizeof(terratype)

+Wrapper around `ffi.sizeof`.
+Completes the `terratype` and returns its size in bytes.

+---

+    terralib.offsetof(terratype,field)

+Wrapper around `ffi.offsetof`.
+Completes the `terratype` and returns the offset in bytes of `field` inside `terratype`.

 Quotes
 ------

-Quotes are an operator from  [multi-stage programming](http://www.cs.rice.edu/~taha/MSP/) that allows you to construct a Terra statement or expression from Lua code.
-When quotes are returned from escapes, metamethods, they code they contain is spliced into the surrounding Terra code.
+Quotes are the Lua objects that get returned by terra quotation operators (backtick and `quote ... in ... end`).
+They rerpresent a fragment of Terra code (a statement or expression) that has not been placed into a function yet.
+The escape operators (`[...]` and `escape ... emit ... end`) splice quotes into the surround Terra code.
+Quotes have a short form for generating just one _expression_ and long form for generating _statements and expressions_.

 ---
-    `terraexpr
+    quotation = `terraexpr
+    -- `create a quotation

+The short form of a quotation.
 The backtick operator creates a quotation that contains a single terra _expression_. `terraexpr` can be any Terra expression.
 Any escapes that `terraexpr` contains will be evaluated when the expression is constructed.

 ---
     quote
         terrastmts
     end

+The long form of a quotation.
 The `quote` operator creates a quotation that contains a list of terra _statements_.
-These can only be spliced into Terra code where a statement would normally appear.
+This quote can appear where an expression or a statement would be legal in Terra code.
+If it appears in an expression context, its type is the empty tuple.

 ---

     quote
         terrastmts
     in
         terraexp1,terraexp2,...,terraexpN
     end

-The `quote` operation can also include an optional `in` statement that creates several expressions.
-This `quote` can be spliced into Terra code where an expression would normally appear and behaves like a function that returns multiple values.
+The long `quote` operation can also include an optional `in` statement that creates several expressions.
+When this `quote` is spliced into Terra code where an expression would normally appear, its value is the tuple constructed by those expressions.

+    local a = quote
+        var a : int = foo()
+        var b : int = bar()
+    in
+        a + b + b
+    end
+    terra f()
+        var c : int = [a] -- 'a' has type int. end

 ---